 As further highlighted throughout this proxy statement and on our website, our commitment to ethical business practices and strong and transparent corporate governance is of paramount importance to us.
 While our senior leadership team, led by Jennifer L. Sherman, our CEO, provides day-to-day management of our business strategies, the ultimate oversight of the Company rests with our Board.
-We seek a diversity of backgrounds, ideas and expertise when identifying Board nominees.
-Of our eight director nominees:
+Of our seven director nominees:

-- 63% have a tenure of more than six years, 25% have a tenure of between two and six years and 12% have a tenure of less than two years; - The average age is 65 years; - 38% of our directors are female; - Two of our directors self-identify as a member of a minority group; and - Seven are independent, with Ms. Sherman, our CEO, being the only director not considered independent.
+- 72% have a tenure of more than six years, 14% have a tenure of between two and six years and 14% have a tenure of less than two years; - The average age is 65 years; and - Six of our directors are independent, with Ms. Sherman, our CEO, being the only director not considered independent.